Generic Name: Dextroamphetamine sulfate

 Dextroamphetamine sulfate tablets are not recommended for use in children less than 3 years old.

 Dextroamphetamine sulfate tablets may not be right for you or your child.
 Before starting Dextroamphetamine sulfate tablets tell your or your child's doctor about all health conditions (or a family history of) including:

 - Heart problems, heart defects, high blood pressure

 - Mental problems including psychosis, mania, bipolar illness, or depression

 - Tics or Tourette's syndrome

 - Seizures or have had an abnormal brain wave test (EEG)

 Tell your doctor if you or your child is pregnant, planning to become pregnant, or breastfeeding.

-- If you or your child take too much Dextroamphetamine Sulfate Tablets or overdoses, call your doctor or poison control center right away, or get emergency treatment.
+- If you or your child takes too much Dextroamphetamine sulfate tablets or overdoses, call your doctor or poison control center right away, or get emergency treatment.